 Description

 This work is taken from Umanità Nova, a Milanese leftist newspaper that was founded in 1920, and shut down by the fascists in 1922.
-"Libreria Rossa" was the name adopted by Carlo Tresca, and used used on Tresca's letterhead, along with Il Martello, see holographic letter of Tresca in the Collection.
-(The term is also used more generally for any Italian American bookstore that sold anarchist and socialist works.)
+"Libreria Rossa" was the name adopted by Carlo Tresca for some of his book imprints, and used on Tresca's letterhead, along with Il Martello, see holographic letter on stationery of Tresca in the Collection.
+(The term is also used more generally (lower case) for any Italian American bookstore that sold anarchist, socialist or communist works.)

-Leading writers for Umanità Nova included Errico Malatesta, Armando Borghi and Camillo Bernieri, among others several of whose works, for each writer, are in the collection, q.v.
-When the fascist regime fell, in 1945, publication started up again, this time as a weekly.
+Leading writers for Umanità Nova included Errico Malatesta, Armando Borghi and Camillo Bernieri, among others; several of the works of each of these writers are in the collection, q.v.
+When the fascist regime fell, in 1945, publication Umanità Nova started up again, this time as a weekly.

 The newspaper continues to publish to this day.
 It declares itself as follows: Umanità Nova presents itself weekly in a paper edition as a place for communication, meeting, intervention and reflection on facts and events of social anarchism, libertarian movements, anti-authoritarian, anti-clericalism, of the world of work and basic unionism, direct action, battles over territory, social spaces and worker management journeys.